frkatona/IRIntCopy/readme.txt

 To-do
 [General Graphing]
-    - Spectra:
-        - better color system (auto assign from cmap, call on local .txt, cluster into Hues for trial and move between saturation within trials, etc.)
-            - clever way to group the separate categories? then call on like 'blues.txt, reds.txt, etc.' for hues within that category?
     - Bar Graph
         - use averages and graph bars with standard error/dev first (how to procedurally take arbitrary number of values to average)
         - in integration bar graph: procedurally color bars for each set to separate without label names